History of Kirk Cousins in Timeline

 Others born on this day/year

-In 1994, the Redskins drafted Heath Shuler with the third overall pick and later drafted Gus Frerotte in the seventh round, echoing the team's 2012 strategy.
+In 1994, The Redskins drafted Heath Shuler with the third overall pick and later drafted Gus Frerotte in the seventh round.

-In 2007, Kirk Cousins accepted a scholarship offer from Michigan State after Mark Dantonio became the head coach and failed to sign his top quarterback targets.
+In 2007, Kirk Cousins accepted a scholarship to play football at Michigan State University after Mark Dantonio became the head coach.

-In 2008, Kirk Cousins served as the backup quarterback to Brian Hoyer, playing in five games.
+In 2008, Kirk Cousins served as the backup quarterback to Brian Hoyer at Michigan State, playing in five games.

 In 2009, Kirk Cousins won the starting quarterback job at Michigan State, leading the team to a 6-7 season.